 Procession of Min Festival

-The king himself carried out it, followed by his wife, royal family, and the court.
+The king led the procession of Min, followed by his wife, the royal family, and the court.
 When the king entered the sanctuary of the deity Min, he brought offerings and burning incense.
 Then, twenty-two priests carried the temple’s standing god out on a shield.
-In front of the statue of the god, the priests also put two small-seated statues of the pharaoh.
+In front of the god’s statue, the priests also placed two small-seated statues of the Pharaoh.

-Before the god Min, a sizeable ceremonial procession included dancers and priests.
-On the other side, in front of them marched the king with a white bull wearing a solar disc between its horns.
-When the god arrived at the end of the procession, the pharaoh gave him sacrificial offerings.
-Also, the pharaoh was given a bundle of cereal that symbolised fertility.
+A sizeable ceremonial procession in front of the god Min included dancers and priests.
+In front of them was a king with a white bull wearing a solar disc between its horns.
+When the god arrived at the end of the procession, he was given sacrificial offerings from the Pharaoh.

 Fertility and Harvest